home-assistant/home-assistant.io/source/_components/sensor.imap_email_content.markdown

 ---
 layout: page
-title: "Imap E-mail Content"
+title: "IMAP Email Content"
-description: "Instructions how to integrate imap email content sensor into Home Assistant."
+description: "Instructions how to integrate IMAP email content sensor into Home Assistant."
 date: 2016-09-09 12:30
 sidebar: true
 comments: false
 sharing: true
 footer: true
 ha_category: Sensor
+ha_iot_class: "Local Polling"
+ha_release: 0.25
 ---

-The `imap email content` sensor platform will read emails from an imap email server and report them as a state change within Home Assistant.
+The `imap_email_content` sensor platform will read emails from an IMAP email server and report them as a state change within Home Assistant.
 This is useful if you have a device that only reports its state via email.

 To enable this sensor, add the following lines to your `configuration.yaml` file: